 When disassembling sliding parts with 0-rings, the new 0-rings must be used for reassembling.
 When disassembling other types of joints, the 0-rings and seals must be inspected and replaced if damaged or deformed.
-A graphite-based lubricant (graphite vaseline Attila SA 2M is recommended) is to be used for lubricating 0-rings on the sliding joints except piston in pressure reducer.
-Piston in pressure reducer needs to be lubricated with Carbaflo 2160.
-Other 0-rings joints (non-sliding ones) need to be lubricated with silicone grease.
+Carbaflo 2160 is to be used for lubricating 0-rings.
 We recommend replacing the 0-rings after 12 months of intensive service.
+Clean the dirt and old grease from all parts before the re-assembly.